David F. Swensen: Views on personal investing

+Swensen's 6 core asset classes are Treasury inflation protection securities, US government bonds, US real estate funds, emerging market stocks, domestic stocks, and developed world international equities.

-He slams many mutual fund companies for charging excessive fees and not living up to their fiduciary responsibility.
-He highlights the conflict of interest inherent in the mutual funds, claiming they want high fee, high turnover funds while investors want the opposite.
+Swensen advocated use of not-for-profit fund management companies such as Vanguard to minimize fees and conflicts of interest.
+He criticises many mutual fund companies for charging excessive fees and not living up to their fiduciary responsibility.
+He highlights the conflict of interest inherent in for-profit mutual funds, claiming they want high fee, high turnover funds while investors want the opposite.

+In January 2009, Swensen criticised high Wall Street pay.